-- Collates the above information and distributes duty rosters on a daily and weekly basis.
+- Collates the above information and distributes duty rosters on a daily basis.
 The daily duty roster identifies all the available after hours ward and on call junior doctors.
-A sample can be viewed here.
-The team weekly roster lists the members of all clinical teams and is published on a weekly basis.
 A sample can be viewed here.
 These rosters are widely distributed via e-mail each day in the early afternoon.
 A hard copy can be obtained from RSU or switchboard and a soft copy is stored on the Westmead ED intranet site.

 Key documents pertaining to rostering, after-hours shift responsibilities as well as shift and term swaps can be found below: